 Remember, not all steel building drawings are created equal either.
 Metal building blueprints use a lot of different details, which describe what is useful for that particular building.
 These plans are job specific, so if you think you can get away with using a standard set of drawings, forget about it.
 Trying to ‘wing it’ when it comes to drawings is always a bad idea.
 Something as simple as a missing piece or incorrect detail on a drawing can be a costly consequence down the road.

 At Armstrong Steel, you’ll get three different types of drawings in the Direct Buy process.
-To obtain steel building drawings, you will lock your steel price in with a small engineering payment.
+To obtain steel building drawings, you will have to lock in your steel order.
 Now, your steel price is secure for a period of 90 days, and you’ll receive a 3D rendering of your building.
 You project is starting to take shape!

 Steel building approval drawings

 Approval drawings are preliminary sets of drawings, given to you to mark up.
 Like I said before, you are able to have a custom design, and now is your opportunity to place your doors and windows in your desired location, order accessories, make modifications and really make the building yours.
-Because you locked in your steel price, if you choose to add steel to the project by increasing the dimensions, you only have to pay for the steel at the rate in which you locked it.
 After you’re finished with your approval drawings, you’ll move on to revised approvals and accept your drawing, or continue to make alterations.

 Steel building permit drawings